Guema/CastBarZ/README.md

 It is designed to be modulable, configurable, beautiful, and to have as better as possible performances.
 One of its strong points is the ability to display a cool 3D effect inside cast bar thanks to frame clipping added in Legion

 Plans for future patches :
-- Color picker for cast bar
+- Color picker for cast bar and texts
-- Font picker for text
+- Font picker for texts
 - A number of options letting user what text to display and how.
 - Draggable config system
+- 3D effect picker
+- Support all bars (breath/exaust/vehicle)
-- Spell icon maaybe ?
+- Spell icon ?

 ## Contact